eduardomartinez11/Applied-Statistics-and-Regression/README.md

 # Description

-This repository contains my code and solutions to assignments and projects/
+This repository contains my code and solutions to assignments and projects.

 # About Me